allegory-software/many-machines/README.md

   use mc for CRUD which you already know, can do bulk ops on data, and you can inspect and repair the data if something goes wrong.
   * single-value-per-file for fast and robust CRUD scripting without sed.
-  * simple backup and restore with tar, gz, gpg and rsync or even git.
+  * simple backup and restore with tar, gz, gpg and rsync and git.
   * shared config groups with include dirs (think multiple inheritance with overrides).
   * linked entities with symlinks.
 * Written in Bash